ksu-is/Loud-Clock/README.md

-# Loud-Clock
-A clock app that displays/ reads time to user looking at webcam.
-This would help people with visual impairments to hear the time.
+# The real time clock!

+Ever wanted to know what the time is?
+Well, your journey is about to end!

+**The time is Dec 05, 2019, 13:54**